Skip to Content

 My kiddos as toddlers wearing their winter layers

-What you dress your little one in for a few hours outside depends on a couple of variables.
+What you dress your little one in for a few hours outside depends on several variables.

-First of all, if you have a baby who isn’t walking yet, will you be putting him or her in a stroller or a carrier?
+First, if you have a baby who isn’t walking yet, will you put him or her in a stroller or a baby carrier when you go out adventuring?
 Babies who will be hanging out next to your own body warmth won’t need as many layers as babies in a stroller.

-The temperature and the wind chill are obviously a huge consideration, as is the distance from your home base.
-If you are heading away from home, it’s better to be over-prepared.
-If you’re hanging out in the backyard, you can make adjustments to your winter baby clothes as needed.
+The outdoor temperature and the wind chill are huge considerations, as is the distance from your home base.
+If you are heading away from home, being over-prepared is better — always pack an extra layer!
+If you’re hanging out in the backyard, you can adjust your winter baby clothes as needed.

 Here are a few tips for keeping your babies and toddlers snug and warm in the winter.

-Keep their heads covered and their feet warm.
+• Keep their heads covered and their feet warm.
 Kids will stay out longer if they’re comfortable, and little feet and ears can get cold fast.
-Look for warm, wooly socks, and hats that tie or velcro under the chin so they stay put.
+Look for warm, wooly socks to help regulate their body temperature and hats that tie or velcro under the chin so they stay put.

-Instead of scarves that are bulky and can get lost or caught in things, try a fleece neck warmer (we love these from Turtle Fur).
+• Instead of bulky scarves that can get lost or caught in things, try a fleece neck warmer (we love these from Turtle Fur).
 Even though they’re relatively lightweight, they offer plenty of warmth, plus they’re easy to wash and soft against your kids’ skin.

-Keep the base layers snug and the top layers big – Your baby or toddler’s waterproof layer can be a size or two larger than what your child normally wears, but be sure the base layer and the insulating layer fit just right.
+• Keep thermal layers snug and the top layers big.
+Your baby or toddler’s waterproof layer can be a size or two larger than what your child normally wears, but be sure the base layer (the layer of clothing next to your baby’s skin) and the insulating layer fit just right so that they trap heat in cold temperatures.

 The Best Baby Base Layers for Winter